All On 4 Dental Implants Procedure In Antalya, Turkey

 - Cleaning is simpler than with removable dentures—patients can brush and floss normally (though special care is needed around implants).

-Although the All-on-4 treatment concept has many advantages and benefits, there are also some potential disadvantages, limitations, and challenges:
+Although All-on-4 treatment concept has many advantages and benefits, there are also some potential disadvantages, limitations, and challenges:

-Not Suitable for everyone:
+Not suitable for everyone:

 - Patients with severe bone loss(especially in the anterior jaw) may still require bone grafting.